Van Vlaenderen · Lineage Dossier

 1.Vredius, Olivarius (Olivier de Wree).
 Genealogia Comitum Flandriae a Balduino Ferreo usque ad Philippum IV.
 Hisp.
 Regem, Pars Secunda: Continens Probationes XII posteriorum tabularum.
 Bruges: J.B. & Lucas Kerchovios, 1642–43.
 Tabula XVI, pp. 275–289 (Louis II de Male bastard cohort, including Louis Friese and the Praet descent through Lodewijk III); Tabula XIX, pp. 387–388 (Lodewijk IV, Jossine van Praet, and Jan II at Aalter).
 Direct reading of the 1643 print conducted April 2026.
 All tomb-inscription quotations in this dossier are verified against the Vredius print.

 2.Foundation for Medieval Genealogy.
 MedLands: Flanders, Hainaut. v5.0, January 2025.
 Section B: Heeren van Praet.
-Footnote numbers in square brackets refer to this source, which serves as a collateral summary apparatus for the Vredius transcriptions.
+Tertiary compilation consulted as a pointer to primary sources; not used as a fact-level authority in this dossier.
 Foundation for Medieval Genealogy, MedLands: Flanders & Hainaut

 3.Bethune, J.B. de.
 Epitaphes et monuments des eglises de la Flandre.
 Third part.
 1900.
-Primary epitaph transcriptions for Aeltere, Beveren bij Roeselare, and Languemarc.
-Print only — not digitised.
+Epitaph transcriptions for Aeltere, Beveren bij Roeselare, Languemarc, and Veere.
+Print only — not digitised; not yet consulted directly by the project (only the second part's p.
+233 is in hand).
+Cited above solely in the transparent as-cited-in form.
 Held at KBR Brussels and Ghent University Library.

-7.Buylaert, Frederik.
+6.Buylaert, Frederik.
 Repertorium van de Vlaamse adel (ca. 1350–ca. 1500).
 Gent: Academia Press, 2011.
-Prosopographical register of Flemish noble families 1350–1500; the source for Josse de Flandre and cadet Praet branch data cited via FMG MedLands [881, 882].
+Prosopographical register of Flemish noble families 1350–1500; p.
+747 documents Josse de Flandre and the cadet Praet branch (within the project's pp. 736–759 direct reading).
 See also by the same author: Eeuwen van ambitie: De adel in laatmiddeleeuws Vlaanderen (Brussels: Royal Academy, 2010), the accompanying narrative history.
 Ghent University Library catalogue